 - Close unnecessary application while recording or mixing.

-- Remove unnecessary widgets in Dshboard and notification centre.
+- Remove unnecessary widgets in Dashboard and Notification Centre.

 - Update your Audio Interface driver to the latest version.

 For ‘safe’ and avoid your DAW software freeze, glitch, etc having 8

 It’s better to start work with computer and gear that we already have to start recording a demo! practice to mixing our own song! while saving money to buy a better gear in the future.

-Okay!
-Maybe I will update this post next time if I’ve found new tricks.
-Anyway! if you have a better suggestion, method or if there something I missed, please let me know in comment below.
+Anyway!
+Maybe I will update this post next time if I’ve found new “tricks.”
+Until then, if you have a better suggestion, method or if there something I missed please let me know in comment below.
 Thanks! 🙂